rsdomingues/netflixmicroservices-tdc2017/README.md

  * Spring Boot 1.5.2

 Please checkout this code and modify it to your own tests.
-If you have any questions about-it let me know.
-Or if you want to improve-it send me a PR.
+If you have any questions about it let me know.
+Or if you want to improve it send me a PR.

 Thanks!!! :+1: